Need Help?

 If you were exposed to the virus that causes COVID-19 or have been told by a healthcare provider, public health authority, or other notification that you were exposed, here are the steps that you should take, regardless of your vaccination status or if you have had a previous infection:

-• Wear a mask in all public spaces (including in housing assignments) as soon as you find out you were exposed.
+• As a prevention strategy, it is recommended that you wear a mask in all public spaces (including in housing assignments) as soon as you find out you were exposed.

 • Watch for symptoms including fever, cough, shortness of breath, or other COVID-19 symptoms.